gburtini/Probability-Distributions-for-PHP/README.md

 -----------
 * First, implement the interface for all distributions!
 * Add mean, median, mode, variance calculators.
 * Implement more univariate distributions.
-For example, any of: Cauchy, chi-squared, exponential, F, geometric, hypergeometric, Laplace, log-normal, Maxwell–Boltzmann, Pareto, Poisson, Rademacher, Rayleigh, Student's t, uniform, Wakeby, Weibull, Zipf, Zipf-Mandelbrot.
+For example, any of: Cauchy, chi-squared, exponential, F, geometric, hypergeometric, Laplace, log-normal, Maxwell–Boltzmann, Pareto, Poisson, Rademacher, Rayleigh, uniform, Wakeby, Weibull, Zipf, Zipf-Mandelbrot.
 Producing more distributions may be aided by the [cool relational diagram](http://www.johndcook.com/blog/distribution_chart/) on John D. Cook's website.
-* Implement support for multivariate distributions, especially the [multivariate normal](https://en.wikipedia.org/wiki/Multivariate_normal_distribution), but also: Dirchlet (beta), multinomial, etc.
+* Implement support for multivariate distributions, especially the [multivariate normal](https://en.wikipedia.org/wiki/Multivariate_normal_distribution), but also: multinomial, etc.
 * Generalization of distributions' implementation where appropriate, such as an [elliptical distributions](https://en.wikipedia.org/wiki/Elliptical_distribution) approach to implementing the normal or a categorical distribution implementation of the Bernoulli.
 * Design a good interface for alternative parameterizations (for example, [precision-denoted normal](https://en.wikipedia.org/wiki/Normal_distribution#Alternative_parameterizations), mode and concentration denoted beta, and shape and rate denoted gamma).
 * Toolkit for performing auxiliary probability-related tasks such as method of moments fitting.